TaoRuijie/ECAPA-TDNN/README.md

 python trainECAPAModel.py --eval --initial_model exps/pretrain.model
 ```

 With AS-norm, this system performs `EER: 0.86`.
 We will not update this code recently since no enough time for this work.
-I suggest you with the following paper if you want to add AS-norm or other norm methods:
+I suggest you the following paper if you want to add AS-norm or other norm methods:

 ```
 Matejka, Pavel, et al. "Analysis of Score Normalization in Multilingual Speaker Recognition."
 INTERSPEECH.
 2017.